 How much dermal filler do I need to treat temples?

-The temporal hollows can need between 1ml and 2ml to reduce the hollows.
+Most patients need between 1ml and 2ml of dermal filler to reduce the temporal hollows.

 Is temple dermal filler painful?